Uploading Files and Folders

 files-cli upload /local/path/to/folder/ /remote/path/to/folder/

-You can also upload multiple files and folders by using wildcard characters to specify the files or folders that should be targeted for the upload action.
+You can upload multiple files and folders by using wildcard characters to specify which files or folders to target.

 To upload multiple files, use the command: